andrenho/homeserver/README.md

 # ./alis.sh
 ```

-1. Reboot the system after installation is complete, and install the homeserver.
+5. Reboot the system after installation is complete, and install the homeserver.
-  - Make sure to add the AWS credentials file.
+  - Add the AWS credentials and config file to `/home/andre/.aws/`
-  - Place SSL certificates into the location below.
+  - Place SSL certificates in `/home/andre/homeserver/proxy/cert`

 ```
 # nmcli device wifi connect ESSID password XXXXXXX